bajamircea/bajamircea.github.io/_posts/2022-05-20-recursive-functions.markdown

 }
 {% endhighlight %}

-However in this, and many academic examples of recursion in programming like , it's [more efficient to implement it using a loop][fib], so recursion is not encountered that much in practice, often due to the fact that many common functions are primitive recursive that can be calculated using a bound `for` loop.
+However in this, and many academic examples of recursion in programming like n-th Fibonacci number, it's [more efficient to implement it using a loop][fib], so recursion is not encountered that much in practice, often due to the fact that many common functions are primitive recursive that can be calculated using a bound `for` loop.

 Recursion is also used [as subtle jokes][humor-ref].
 For example in some editions of "The C Programming Language" book by Brian Kernighan and Dennis